electrode-io/electrode-native/docs/getting-started/getting-started.md

   }
 ```

-5) Implement the `NavigationAPI`.
-The `navigate` method of the `NavigationApi` is not yet implemented.
-We'll implement it in the native application, as we did for the `MovieApi`.
+5) Implement the `NavigationApi` in the native application, as we did for the `MovieApi`.

 {% sample lang="android" %}
-* Replace all of the `MainActivity.java` content with the following code:
+* Replace the content of `MainActivity.java` with the following code:

 ```java
 package com.walmartlabs.ern;